Guide

-What cost of goods sold is, how to calculate it and why it's important for your business.
+Learn how cost of goods sold reveals profit and how to calculate it to price better and control costs.

 What is COGS?

-COGS is the direct cost to produce or purchase the goods you sell, or the materials you turn into goods.
+Cost of goods sold (COGS) is the direct cost to produce or purchase the goods you sell.
+It includes the materials you turn into products and the expenses directly tied to making them.

 COGS includes: